 Munthe plus Simonsen was established in 1994 by designers Naja Munthe and Karen Simonsen.
+Today the company is owned by Naja Munthe and Henrik Fjordbak.
 The company has stores in Copenhagen, Aarhus and Oslo and you can buy pieces from their collections in over 15 countries.
 Described as urban bohemian, their style is characterised by the use of both edgy and luxury items.
+In 2014 the name changed to Munthe.

 Day Birger et Mikkelsen's ambition is to create contemporary everyday glamour for men and women, using ethnic inspiration, embroidery and embellishment.
 Visit their flagship stores in Copenhagen and Odense, or look out for them in over 25 countries internationally.